 “There are often more health and safety risks associated with older workers but they, like all other working people, have the right to expect their safety, health and wellbeing will not be put at risk by work.
 Employers must ensure they have strong measures in place to protect them.

-“Good occupational safety and health management helps ensure that all workers, young and old, can fulfill their potential at work and come home safe.”
+“Good occupational safety and health management helps ensure that all workers, young and old, can fulfil their potential at work and come home safe.”

 Workers aged between 60 and 64 were twice as likely to die in a workplace accident last year, with 0.92 per 100,000 being killed, compared to the average for all groups of 0.45.
 The rate for those aged 65 and over was even higher, with 1.99 per 100,000 killed.